North Cornwall Railway: Stations and features

-From 1927 all of the stations between Camelford and Wadebridge came under the stationmaster at Camelford Station, but up to that time St Kew Highway had 6 stationmasters.
-Traffic was never very heavy and by the late 1930s was averaging 5 passengers per day, less than a third of that ten years earlier.
+From 1927 all of the stations between Camelford and Wadebridge came under the stationmaster at Camelford Station, but up to that time St Kew Highway had six stationmasters.
+Traffic was never very heavy and by the late 1930s was averaging five passengers per day, less than a third of that ten years earlier.
 The passing loop was extended in 1939, but the up loop, sidings and signal box were taken out of use on 21 November 1965 as goods services had ceased on 7 September the previous year meaning that for the last year of operation, the only platform in use was the "old" down platform which was accessed by crossing the line on foot.
-The station was unmanned from 6 December 1965 and closed on 3 October 1966, although the building functioned for some time as a guest house and is now a private residence.
+The station was unstaffed from 6 December 1965 and closed on 3 October 1966, although the building functioned for some time as a guest house and is now a private residence.

 Wadebridge Junction (253m 02ch); when the North Cornwall Railway was constructed this was the point of convergence with the Bodmin and Wadebridge Railway.
 From 3 February 1907 the trackbed was widened and a second independent track was provided with the two lines running parallel to Wadebridge East signal box.
 As a result the junction signal box and associated siding were abolished.